Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Experiments

-\method{} performs particularly well in the low data regime ($N=1056$), where it is at least comparable with all the other non-privileged methods for 11 out of 12 graph (except for \texttt{cancer}, where AIT is the best), see Table~\ref{tab:better_or_comparable_shd_aushd}.
-Pictorially, this phenomenon can be seen in Figure \ref{fig:enco_synth} and Figure \ref{fig:enco_real}, where the left-hand side of the \method{} violin plot tends to display the most favorable properties among AIT, CBED, and Random methods. \method{} also fares better in pairwise comparison for the small data regime, see Table~\ref{tab:app:pairwise_better_or_equal} in Appendix \ref{app:ranking}.
-These properties suggest that \method{} could be a good choice when access to interventional data is limited or costly.
+comparable to all the other non-privileged methods for 11 out of 12 graphs, see Table~\ref{tab:better_or_comparable_shd_aushd}.
+Pictorially, this phenomenon can be seen in Figure \ref{fig:enco_synth} and Figure \ref{fig:enco_real}, where the left-hand side of the \method{} violin plot tends to display the most favorable behavior compared to AIT, CBED, and Random methods.
+This suggests that \method{} could be a good choice when access to interventional data is limited or costly.